EdoardoGruppi/AMLS_assignment20_21/README.md

 **test_pre_processing.py** contains functions to prepare the test batches starting from the test datasets provided subsequently.

 **\_Additional_code folder** includes some .py files of the most noteworthy experiments conducted during the project.
 In particular, `model_glasses.py`, `main_glasses.py` and `glasses_data_preparation.py` show the code employed to create from scratch the pre-trained model used to remove avatars with black glasses in Task B2 . `face_net.py` and `viola_jones.py` are some alternatives taken into account to extract smiles in Task A2. `normalizing.py` instead has been considered to normalize images (featurewise) before training the models.
-It returns the mean and the stdandard deviation computed on all the images in a given folder.
+It returns the mean and the standard deviation computed on all the images in a given folder.

 ## Software used